rafaelmardojai/firefox-gnome-theme/README.md

 	> **Note:** You should move the new tab button out of the tabbar or it will be hidden when there is only one tab.
 You can rearrange the toolbars doing a right-click on any toolbar and selecting "Customize Toolbar…".

+	> **Note 2:** This feature doesn't work when tabs are hidden, like when using the Simple Tab Groups extension.
+In this case, there's no way to tell from CSS that there's only one visible tab.

 - **Normal width tabs** `gnomeTheme.normalWidthTabs`

 	Use normal width tabs as default Firefox.